 How Pressfarm can help with your media lists

 If you’d prefer to avoid the whole process of building a media list, the Pressfarm account executive can also compile custom media lists with the best media professionals in your niche.
 With these media lists, you can do extended media outreach for your brand.

 Do you need content to wow the people you’re emailing?
 Armed with a team of PR specialists, expert writers, and certified designers, Pressfarm can also take care of your content creation.
 With a professional press release, a few engaging guest posts, and an eye-catching media kit, you can capture the attention of your email recipients and inspire them to share a story about you.

 Pressfarm can also help you to distribute this content widely for maximum results.
 Pressfarm submits this content to respected media outlets, startup directories, and professional networks.
 In this way, Pressfarm can boost your online visibility across search engines.
-Thanks to this distribution strategy, your target audience will have an easier time finding you through organic searches with keywords related to your brand.
+Thanks to this distribution strategy, your target audience will have an easier time finding you through organic searches.

 With the right package from Pressfarm, you can get your brand in front of the target audience you have your eye on.

 When it comes to public relations link building, it’s critical to personalize the content of your emails.
 This helps you to demonstrate that you’ve given careful consideration to whom to contact.
 It also shows that you’ve taken into account their interests and concerns.
 You can’t simply throw stuff against a wall and wait to see what sticks.
 Personalize your emails right from the get-go.
 After all, once you’ve already turned someone off with one impersonal email, it’s hard to get their attention again with a new email.

 It’s a good idea to create aesthetically attractive email templates, but make sure they properly reflect your brand personality.